5 Ways to Exercise for Beginners at Home

 I was so much taken up by the drama in front of me that I didn’t right away realize that a lady next door was dragging me out of the fighting boys’ way and into her apartment.
 I found myself in the kitchen, sitting at the table with the lucky boot in one hand and a cup of fragrant tea in the other.

 I was well rewarded for my pains with love and hospitality bestowed on me by my old friend Natasha.

 “Forget about the little rascals, Oly,” Natasha was the only person calling me so.
 “They will get their share of motherly affection when I’m done with you.”
 We hugged and kissed, we laughed and chatted till midnight, Natasha’s husband dealing with the kids.

 Read more: Wave Negativity Away and Welcome a Happy Family Spirit into Your Life: 4 Trusty Guides to the Successful Union

 1) Love Yourself Today

 We were throwing tea parties almost every night since then.
-I used to look at N. from time to time with an air of conscious admiration.
-Refreshed, delighted, invigorated, she carried the world before her by the forth of love she bestowed on herself, her children, and her husband.
-She rarely came out of the apartment, mostly busing herself at the kitchen making all kinds of delicacies for her boys.
+I used to look at Natasha from time to time with an air of conscious admiration.
+Refreshed, delighted, invigorated, she carried the world before her by the force of love she felt towards herself, her children, and her husband.
+She rarely came out of the apartment, mostly busying herself at the kitchen making all kinds of delicacies for her boys.
 She had a big heart in her rather big body.

-Her husband adored her, children obeyed her every other time)))), and unlike her mother she loved herself just the way she was.
+Her husband adored her, children obeyed her ALMOST every time, and unlike her mother, she loved herself just the way she was.

 Read more: How to Free Yourself From the Restraint of Everyday Monotony: 5 Ways to Be Mentally Engaged and Never Repentant